Christian-2003/password-vault/SECURITY.md

 <br/>

 ## Reporting a Vulnerability
-If you find any security-related bugs in our product, please open an issue and assign the **security** label.
+If you find any security-related bugs in our product, please notify our development team through [passwordvault@christian2003.de](mailto:passwordvault@christian2003.de) and provide as many details as possible, such as steps for reproduction.

 <br/>

 ***
-2024-05-27
+2024-06-19
 &copy; Christian-2003